 Why Square Cases Wear Larger Than Round

-The Santos follows this pattern.
-A 39mm square watch like the TAG Heuer Monaco takes up 15.21 square centimeters of wrist space.
-A 39mm round watch occupies only 11.94 square centimeters.
-A 39mm round watch is just 79% the size of a 39mm square watch.
-You need a 44mm round watch to achieve equivalent surface area to a 39mm square.
+The Santos adheres to this rule as well.
+The TAG Heuer Monaco is a 39mm square watch that uses up 15.21 square cm on your wrist.
+A 39mm round watch only uses up 11.94 square cm.
+A 39mm round watch is actually only 79% the size of a 39mm square watch.
+You would need to wear a 44mm round watch to equal the surface area of a 39mm square.

-This geometric reality affects how both Santos sizes wear.
-The Medium at 35.1mm offers presence like a round watch measuring between 39-40mm in diameter.
-The Large at 39.8mm delivers visual impact comparable to a 44-45mm round watch.
+Keep this mathematical fact in mind when thinking about how both sizes of the Santos will wear.
+The Medium at 35.1mm provides the visual presence of a 39-40mm round watch.
+The Large at 39.8mm provides the visual presence of a 44-45mm round watch.

 Case Thickness and Weight Comparison